 Have you ever woken up and noticed that your skin feels a bit puffier and more swollen than usual, even if you didn’t drink alcohol the previous day?

 Well, your likely culprit is salty food.

 Just like coffee and alcohol, salt in excessive amounts has the potential to dehydrate the skin.
 Sodium also has the potential for water retention, leading to swelling and puffiness.

-The problem is, we use salt as seasoning to virtually everything!
+The problem is, we use salt as a seasoning for virtually everything!
 Not to mention, some food products like processed meats innately have high sodium content in them.